everettmorgan/simple-todo/README.md

   - Press 'Enter' after making your updates to apply the changes to the model.

-  - Press 'Escape' to cancel your edits after focusing on an input
+  - Press 'Escape' to cancel your edits after focusing on an input.